Vegan Graham Crackers

 This post may contain affiliate links.
 I earn a commission from qualified purchases.
 Please read our Privacy policy here.

+You will need to let the dough rest in the fridge for 1 hour, and thatโs about the only wait youโll have to do.
 But this also means you can make the dough in advance, up to 1 day before, and roll it out and bake the vegan graham crackers the next day.

 Want to see how I made these Vegan Graham crackers?
 Here are some process shots!
 Or you can also watch the video in this post!

-Let’s start with our ingredients.
+Letโs start with our ingredients.
+You will need:

-Now that we have our ingredients all gathered and set aside, let’s grab our dry ingredients only.
+Now that we have our ingredients all gathered and set aside, letโs grab our dry ingredients only.

-Mix them together.
-It’s just so much easier when all ingredients are already measured out before you start making your recipe!
+Itโs just so much easier when all ingredients are already measured out before you start making your recipe!

 Use a fork to make sure they are very well incorporated.